saharulit/git-finder/README.md

 Create a .env file in the server directory and add your GitHub token:
 GITHUB_TOKEN=your_github_token_here

+This token is not mandatory as the application handles requests without a token.
+However, GitHub imposes a limit on unauthenticated requests, so adding the token allows for more searches without hitting the rate limit.

 ### Start the Application
 Run the following command to start both the backend and frontend simultaneously: